 Minnesota State Government Innovation Awards

 The Minnesota State Government Innovation Awards recognize the great work of state government entities and encourage an environment of experimentation and innovation in Minnesota.
 The Humphrey School will recognize state government entities engaged in innovation and service redesign.
-Judges will select up to ten award winners and three of the innovative entities will be selected for promotional videos.
+Judges will select up to ten award winners and four of the innovative entities will be selected for promotional videos.

 Collaborations between state departments or offices are also eligible to win an award collectively.
 One representative from the collaboration must submit the entry.